Pope Francis expresses 'heartfelt solidarity' following deadly Alabama tornado

 VATICAN CITY - Pope Francis is sending prayers to Alabama following the weekend tornado that killed more than 20 people.

-Vatican Secretary of State Cardinal Pietro Parolin issued the statement on behalf of Francis.
+Vatican Secretary of State Cardinal Pietro Parolin issued the statement on behalf of the Pope.
 The letter was sent to the Archbishop of Mobile.

 The Most Reverend Thomas J. Rodi Archbishop of Mobile